javers/javers/javers-spring-boot-starter-mongo/README.md

 you can configure a `MongoClientOptions` bean named `javersMongoClientOptions`.
 If there is no such bean, default client options are used.

-For example, if you wan to enable SSL and set socket timeout value, define this bean:
+For example, if you want to enable SSL and set socket timeout value, define this bean:

 ```java